hb020/sds1004x_bode/README.md

 ### 2024-08-25

 * lint cleanup.
-* added generic fy gen support (FY2300, FY6600, FY6800, FY6900 and probably more) from the [3tch-a-sketch and mattwach forks](https://github.com/3tch-a-sketch/sds1004x_bode)
+* added generic fy gen support (FY2300, FY6600, FY6800, FY6900 and probably more) from the [3tch-a-sketch and mattwach forks](https://github.com/3tch-a-sketch/sds1004x_bode).
 * readme clarifications.

 ### 2024-06-27

-* Added support for Uni-Trend UTG1000x
+* Added support for Uni-Trend UTG1000x.

 ### 2024-05-01

-* The program supports the SDS800X-HD series (that uses UDP instead of TCP for the port mapping, and has trouble with re-using the VXI port)
+* The program supports the SDS800X-HD series (that uses UDP instead of TCP for the port mapping, and has trouble with re-using the VXI port).
 * Added support for the Rigol DG800/DG900 series AWGs over Ethernet.
 USB was not tested, but should work.
 You might even use this implementation to connect to other Ethernet or USB connected SCPI 1992.0 standard compatible devices.

 ### 2023-11-13